 Is it a coincidence that the new movie about P.T.
-Barnum, inventor of the three-ring circus, has opened at a time when the trading public is crazy for Bitcoin and other crypto-curiosities?
+Barnum, inventor of the three-ring circus, has opened at a time when the trading public is crazy for Bitcoin?

 Barnum was famous for his hoaxes and for stretching the truth.
 His aim was to draw attention to his exhibits and extravaganzas.
 People loved his shows.
 They paid to be entertained, and they were.

 A famous line attributed to Barnum is actually something he never said: “There’s a sucker born every minute.”
 His real philosophy was, “Every man’s occupation should be beneficial to his fellow-man as well as profitable to himself.
 All else is vanity and folly.”

 Wall Street is the place where a “sucker is born every minute” is seen as a reliable operating principle.
 Not without reason, as the mania for Bitcoin shows:

 - A company called Core, Inc., which had been developing sports bras, changed its name to The Crypto Company last August.
 The quoted value of its shares jumped to $14 billion, despite the fact that the company had less than half a million dollars in sales.